List of Super Bowl champions: Super Bowl rematches

+Records by franchise

-In the sortable table below, teams are ordered first by number of wins, followed by the number of appearances, and finally by the total number of points scored by the team throughout all appearances.
+In the sortable table below, franchises are ordered first by number of wins, followed by the total number of appearances, and finally by the total number of points scored for the franchise throughout all appearances.
+Included in the table are all of the team names that each franchise has had since the 1966 season, a.k.a. the start of the Super Bowl era.